george-aj/osmosis-nitrogen-extra-gamm-analysis/pool_adjustment_estimate/README.md

 --- Methodology ---

-Export state as of halt heigh 4713064
+Export state as of the upgrade heigh 4707300
 Parse state and get all locked/bonded and un-locked/un-bonded gamm Use previously calculated estimates of how much extra tokens were issued on joins Join the three data sets together to produce the data in osmosis_airdrop.csv